facefunk/pgdiff/README.md

 There seems to be an ideal order for running the different schema types.
 This order should minimize the problems you encounter.
 For example, you will always want to add new tables before you add new columns.

 In addition, some types can have dependencies which are not in the right order.
 A classic case is views which depend on other views.
-The missing view SQL is generated in alphabetical order so if a view create fails due to a missing view, just run the views SQL file over again.
+The missing view SQL is generated in alphabetical order so if a view create fails due to a missing view, just run the view SQL file over again.
 The pgdiff.sh script will prompt you about running it again.

 Schema type ordering: